Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Factor in fees

-A lower headline rate sometimes comes with a higher arrangement fee (£500–£1,500).
-Compare the total cost over the deal period, not just the rate.
+A tempting headline rate can hide a bigger arrangement fee, often £500 to £1,500.
+Compare the total cost over the whole deal period, not the rate on its own.

 Run the numbers